<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2238724&amp;fmt=gif">

 • Inviting people to like your page

-• Host a competition/giveaway
+• Host a social competition/giveaway

 • Add a Facebook Like Widget on your website